nyan1992/Gravital/README.md

 - Bot says one line of text per message by default, but can also say a random number of lines up to a user-defined `maxlines` limit.

 ## Project Status?
 Beta, I guess, but it works.
-The only real issues as far as I know are ones that come from aitextgen's currently beta status, but as those shape up and get fixed so too will everything you need out of Gravital.
+Most of the issues I know about are ones that come from aitextgen's currently beta status, but as those shape up and get fixed so too will everything you need out of Gravital.

 ## Upcoming Features?
 - Re-add Docker support from upstream